 Gorgonzola Subtler than blue cheese with a softer, creamier texture with rich earthy flavors.
 Serve crumbled on pizza or salads, with roasted pears, praline bacon, crystalized ginger, stirred into risotto or mashed potatoes.

 Gouda Light, buttery and nutty.
 Aged Goudas have pronounced caramel notes.
 Goes well with country ham, roasted red peppers, apples, apricots, cherries and nuts.

 Gruyere Nutty, rich, sweet and full-bodied, a classic fondue cheese.
 Serve with chocolate-covered cherries, apples, pears, pomegranates, grapes, pickles and mustard.

 Havarti Buttery, creamy with a slight, fresh acidity.
-Serve with plums, grapes, almods or sugared hazelnuts; melt on baguettes and in tuna melts.
+Serve with plums, grapes, almonds or sugared hazelnuts; melt on baguettes and in tuna melts.

 Mozzarella Pasta filata refers to the process in which the cheese curds are dipped in hot water and then stretched and kneaded into parallel strands.
 This gives Mozzarella the characteristic stretch.
-Delicate, milky and Mild in flavor, Mozzerella is perfect compliment for any meal.
+Delicate, milky and mild in flavor, Mozzarella is a perfect complement for any meal.